saurabhsrivastva/Email_marketing_with_python/README.md

 # Email_marketing_with_python
 # This is a bulk email sender software made with python
+# This code is usable for Gmail platform as smtp configuration is done for gmail only.
+You can change it.
+# Just place your email id and password where i have mentioned to enter.
+# if you are using gmail then please allow less secure app setting otherwise you may face problems
 # Here you can send emails to anyone with smtp configuration.
 # HTML templates are also supported here
 # There is a emails variable in this code which fetches the list through txt file.
 You can enter the path for right txt file or you can manually call the reciver's email.